oracle/terraform-provider-oci/website/docs/r/generative_ai_agent_tool.html.markdown

 	* `model_size` - Size of the model.
 	* `should_enable_self_correction` - To enable/disable self correction.
 	* `should_enable_sql_execution` - To enable/disable SQL execution.
+	* `subnet_id` - The subnet ID from agent developer tenancy through which the egress is going to be routed.
 	* `table_and_column_description` - The input location definition.
 		* `bucket` - The bucket name of an object.
 		* `content` - Inline content as input.